Store Creation

 someStore.someHandler()

-It is possible in fritz2 to create some handler without any store.
+It is possible in fritz2 to create handlers without any store.

 Common use cases are the combination of multiple handler calls based upon the same event or to simply create a working placeholder before the store is ready.